charles-rothbaum/esp32-can-analysis-toolkit/README.md

 - Reads CAN traffic from the ESP32 TWAI peripheral.
 - Streams frames over UART at `1,000,000` baud.
 - Supports SavvyCAN GVRET commands needed for live sniffing.
-- Starts in listen-only mode by default for safer bus monitoring.

 ## Hardware